L5Sharp.Gateway 1.0.1

 Tag Service

-This library contains an interface wrapper called ITagService that mimics the native library API (but is reduced to only the methods that are used by PlcClient).
+This library contains an interface wrapper called ITagService that mimics the native libplctag library API (but is reduced to only the methods that are used by PlcClient).
 This lets us inject a mock service implementation to the client in cases where we don't have PLC hardware available.
-This library also includes a default VirtualTagService implementation that mimics the native service, but uses a provided L5X as the backing store for reading/writing tag data.
+This library also includes a default VirtualTagService implementation that mimics the native service, but uses a provided L5X as the backing store for all client operations.
 When using the virtual tag service, all operations will effectively read from or write to the underlying L5X, which would in theory mimic whatever PLC you would be communicating with.

 // This creates a new virtual tag service by loading the specified L5X and confiuring a fake latency duration.